thoughtspot/tmlblock-snowflake_perf_and_consumption/README.md

 # Snowflake Performance & Consumption Analytics TML Blocks

-Drill into Snowflake query performance, credit consumption, and usage trends on Thoughtspot.
-Content includes templated worksheets and visualizations based on Snowflake data.
+SpotApps are ThoughtSpot’s out-of-the-box solution templates built for specific use cases and data sources.
+They are built on ThoughtSpot Modeling Language (TML) Blocks, which are pre-built pieces of code that are easy to download and implement directly from the product.

+The Snowflake Performance and Consumption SpotApp mimics the Snowflake data model.
+When you deploy it, ThoughtSpot creates several Worksheets, Answers, and Liveboards, based on your Snowflake data in your cloud data warehouse.

+Use the Snowflake Performance and Consumption SpotApp to manage Snowflake costs and investigate query performance.
+Track how and where your users consume credits, and triage and resolve any performance bottlenecks.

 # Artifacts

 ## Worksheets
 snowflake_tmlblocks_worksheets.zip
-- Query History
 - Stage Analysis
 - Database Storage History
+- Database Storage Usage
+- Warehouse Metering History
 - Storage Usage
-- Warehouse Metering History

 ## Liveboards
-snowflake_tmlblocks_liveboardss.zip
+snowflake_tmlblocks_liveboards.zip
 - Snowflake Query Volume: are queries TS Index queries, queued, using cloud services?
 - Snowflake Query Performance: what is the latency of queries?
 - Snowflake Query Credit Costs: identify potentially expensive queries?
 - Snowflake Stages: meta data information for stages?
 I.e. owners, databases.
-- Snowflake Storage: how is storage being consumed and estimated costs?
+- Snowflake Database Storage: how is storage being consumed and estimated costs?
 - Snowflake Warehouse Consumption: which warehouses are consuming credits?
+- Snowflake Storage

 # Installation Instructions